eeeschwartz/content-guide/pages/place.md

 La.
 (LA)   | N.C.
 (NC)  | Wyo.
 (WY)

 * Never abbreviate Alaska, Hawaii, Idaho, Iowa, Maine, Ohio, Texas and Utah.
-* Spell the state name out completely when it stands alone.
+* Spell the state name out completely when it is used in the body of a story, whether standing alone or in conjunction with a city or town.

 > *We are going to Colorado for vacation this year.*
 > *I was born in Georgia.*